mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# JSX Comments: You can add comments inside JSX using curly braces and the /* comment */ syntax.
+# 11.JSX Comments: You can add comments inside JSX using curly braces and the /* comment */ syntax.

 ```js